 NGOs join forces on behalf of Palestinian HRD Issa Amro

-Palestinian HRD Issa Amro is facing a trial on 25 September 2016 that puts him under imminent risk of imprisonment.
+On 23 November 2016 Palestinian HRD Issa Amro will appear before an Israeli military court in a trial that puts him under imminent risk of imprisonment.
 His case stands symbolic for the widespread targeting of human rights activists using old and exaggerated charges in a military court system whose conviction rate for Palestinians is over 99%.
 In collaboration with many other NGOs and individuals, including the former UN Special Rapporteur on Palestine, Prof. Dr. Richard Falk, Scales for Justice (S4J) has submitted a joint urgent appeal to the United Nations High Commissioner for Human Rights Mr. Zeid Ra'ad Al Hussein on the case.